Documentation Index

 On the lead record

 After every Chloe call, Close logs the activity directly on the lead record.
-Each call entry includes the Agent name, outcome, call summary, recording, speaker breakdown, and a searchable transcript.
-For a full breakdown of what's logged, see Using Chloe on calls.
+Each call entry includes the Voice Agent name, outcome, call summary, notes, recording, speaker breakdown, and a searchable transcript.

-The Calls tab on each Agent is the primary reporting surface for Chloe.
-It shows all calls made by that Agent, with summary stats at the top and a filterable call list below.
+The Calls tab on each Voice Agent is the primary place to review Chloe's call activity.
+It shows all calls made by that Voice Agent, with summary stats at the top (total calls, answered, engaged, voicemails left, and errors, each with a percentage).
+Click any stat to filter the list to that call type.

 Performance tab